What Is COMNET?

 Who Does COMNET Help?

 COMNET offers quality assurance services to green building rating agencies, energy code authorities, utility energy efficiency programs, and other programs that rely on, or require, energy models.
-Design teams can use the new COMNET Portal, an online platform used to collect energy modeling simulation results, perform quality assurance checks, and submit the results to a rating authority.
+Design teams can use the COMNET Portal, an online platform used to collect energy modeling simulation results, perform quality assurance checks, and submit the results to a rating authority.

 How Does COMNET Assist With These Services?